-6300.
+- 6300.
 Advanced Strategies and Assessment for Middle Grades Learners (3) P: MAEd core courses; MIDG 6000.
 Strategies and assessment practices to promote success for all students.
-Emphasis on diverse learners.
+Emphasis on diverse learners. - 6401.

-6401.
 Middle Grades Product Documentation (1) P: All MAEd course work.
-Individual documentation of goals established in MIDG 6000 and accomplished during MAEd program.
+Individual documentation of goals established in MIDG 6000 and accomplished during MAEd program. - 7000.
+Thesis (3) May be repeated.
+May count maximum of 6 s.h.